-Lead Agency: Township Administration Supporting Agencies: Planning Contractor, Engineering Hazard(s) of Concern: ☑Dam Failure ☑Disease Outbreak ☑Drought ☑Earthquake ☑Flood ☑Geological Hazards ☑Hazardous Materials ☑ Hurricane ☑ Infestation ☑ Nor'easter ☑ Severe Weather ☑ Severe Winter Weather ☑ Wildfire Description of the Problem: The Township does not have a comprehensiv guidance for future land use in the jurisdiction the comprehensive plan can assist in the prev such as floodplains and bordering forested are Incorporating hazard mitigation principles into ention of land development in hazard areas, Description of the Solution: The Township's Administration, along with pla will work to develop a Comprehensive Master sees fit.
-Additional elements may include cons sustainability, historic preservation, economic Plan with additional elements, as the Township servation, preservation and open space, Estimated Cost: Medium Potential Funding Sources: HMGP, NJDCA, Township Budget Implementation Timeline: Within 5 years Goals Met: 1, 2, 4, 5 Benefits: esses and to ensure quality of life standards as ng document is developed to guide the use of Impact on Socially Vulnerable Populations: The inclusion of additional elements, such as can be beneficial to identifying how future con populations.
-In particularly, the addition of haz Comprehensive Master Plan can assist in evathese populations. ditions may impact socially vulnerable Impact on Future Development: Comprehensive master plans seek to guide la impact future development. nd use within a municipality, which will directly Impact on Critical Facilities/Lifelines: The Comprehensive Master Plan establishes historic, and cultural resources, and integrates life through community facilities, circulation/tra s the various components involving community Impact on Capabilities: The Township will have improved capabilities for future development and land use planning.
-Climate Change Considerations: Climate change is likely to increase the intens disaster events.
-Elements of a Comprehensiv preservation and open space, sustainability, h management - all which can contribute to mit projections. e Master Plan may include conservation, istoric preservation, and stormwater Mitigation Category ⊠Local Plans and Regulations (LPR) □Structure and Infrastructure Project (SIP) □ Natural Systems Protection (NSP) □ Education and Awareness Programs (EAP) CRS Category ☑ Preventative Measures (PR) ☑ Property Protection (PP) ☑ Public Information (PI) ☑ Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Current problem remains Hire contractor to write full Comprehensive Master Plan with no municipal input Plan may be missing integral pieces of the Comprehensive Master Plan
+Lead Agency: Township Administration Supporting Agencies: Planning Contractor, Engineering Hazard(s) of Concern: ☑ Dam Failure ☑ Disease Outbreak ☑ Drought ☑ Earthquake ☑ Flood ☑ Geological Hazards ☑ Hazardous Materials ☑ Hurricane ☑ Infestation ☑ Nor'easter ☑ Severe Weather ☑ Severe Winter Weather ☑ Wildfire Description of the Problem: The Township does not have a comprehensive guidance for future land use in the jurisdiction. the comprehensive plan can assist in the prevesuch as floodplains and bordering forested are Incorporating hazard mitigation principles into ention of land development in hazard areas, Description of the Solution: The Township's Administration, along with plar will work to develop a Comprehensive Master sees fit.
+Additional elements may include cons sustainability, historic preservation, economic Plan with additional elements, as the Township ervation, preservation and open space, Estimated Cost: Medium Potential Funding Sources: HMGP, NJDCA, Township Budget Implementation Timeline: Within 5 years Goals Met: 1, 2, 4, 5 Benefits: A Comprehensive Master Plan is a coordinated designed to benefit residents as well as busine the municipality continues to grow.
+The planning lands within the municipality in a manner which promotes the general welfare. esses and to ensure quality of life standards as ang document is developed to guide the use of Impact on Socially Vulnerable Populations: The inclusion of additional elements, such as of can be beneficial to identifying how future concepopulations.
+In particularly, the addition of haza Comprehensive Master Plan can assist in evaluthese populations. ditions may impact socially vulnerable Impact on Future Development: Comprehensive master plans seek to guide lar impact future development. nd use within a municipality, which will directly Impact on Critical Facilities/Lifelines: The Comprehensive Master Plan establishes r historic, and cultural resources, and integrates life through community facilities, circulation/tra the various components involving community Impact on Capabilities: The Township will have improved capabilities f or future development and land use planning.
+Climate Change Considerations: Climate change is likely to increase the intensi disaster events.
+Elements of a Comprehensive preservation and open space, sustainability, hi management - all which can contribute to mitig projections. e Master Plan may include conservation, storic preservation, and stormwater Mitigation Category ⊠Local Plans and Regulations (LPR) □Structure and Infrastructure Project (SIP) □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category ☑ Preventative Measures (PR) ☐ Property Protection (PP) ☐ Public Information (PI) ☐ Unatural Resource Protection (NR) ☐ Structural Flood Control Projects (SF ☐ Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Current problem remains Hire contractor to write full Comprehensive Master Plan with no municipal input Plan may be missing integral pieces of the Comprehensive Master Plan